-Can't Stand Your Teen's Music?
-Let 'Em Listen AND Keep Your Sanity With These Great Headphone Choices
+Since They Don’t Listen To Us Anyway, Here Are The 19 Best Headphones For Teens

 Thanks to a long battery life, HyperX may be the best wireless gaming headphones around.
 These headphones are comfortable.
 They have a sleek look and a built-in microphone for online gaming.
 Just understand that when the teen is talking into the microphone while playing, he or she is not conversing with you.
 (Some day it will happen, though.
 Keep your chin up.)

 We fully understand that placing the Bose brand on our list of best headphones for teens is a little controversial.
-After all, spending this kind of money for Bose quality may be more than your teenager deserves … especially after the teen failed to complete his or her chore list for a record 35th consecutive week.
 But if it fits in your budget, these headphones are unequaled in quality and comfort.
 (Come to think of it, maybe you should buy them for yourself instead.
-You did your chores this week … and the teen’s chores.)
+You did your chores this week, after all.)
+These come with two good modes — “Quiet” and “Aware” — so you can even ask your teen to put them in “Aware” mode so that they don’t block you out entirely.

-School is noisy, especially when your teenager is trying to study … or so the teen says.
+School is noisy, especially when your teenager is trying to study… or so the teen says.
 So these Sony headphones rank as the best headphones for school, as they have excellent noise cancelling features to make your teen feel like he or she is the only person in the entire school, allowing for unlimited studying.
 (Take one more excuse off the list when the kid tries to explain away the “D” in algebra class.)

+When your teen wants noise cancelling headphones and you’re worried about the cost, the answer is simple — these Silensys headphones that include ANC technologythat helps mute out crowded environments.
+Easy to pair with Bluetooth-enabled devices, these headphones are comfortable to wear for long spans of time.
+“I have used them for gaming, and was able to walk away from my computer to the other side of the house and still hear.
+I have made calls with my cell phone, and people have heard me clearly,” said one Amazon reviewer.
+“Overall, I’m very impressed and would buy again.

+Some teens like the idea of wireless ear buds instead of headphones.
+Ear buds are so handy, they seem to be a technological miracle.
+These TOZO ear buds fit into a wireless charging case, which means they have storage readily available.
+Now, if your teen remembers to place the ear buds where they belong every night, rather than losing them, we’ll truly have a miracle on our hands.

 In-ear headphones with noise cancelling technology can serve as the best headphones for school, but they can be tough to find.
 These 1MORE headphones give you crystal clear sound with the environmental noise cancellation technology.
 They’re also more comfortable than most wired in-ear headphones, which is important because you know your teen will have them in the ears more than out.